From Target Tracking to Targeting Track: A Data-Driven Yet Analytical Approach to Joint Target Detection and Tracking: Conclusion

 \section{Conclusion}

-We have presented a Markov-free approach to joint detection and tracking of a non-cooperative target that randomly appears and disappears in the presence of false and missing data.
-While the clutter rate is less than 5 per scan on average and the target detection probability is higher than 90\%, their exact statistics, as well as those of the birth, death, and dynamics of the target are unknown and maybe timevarying.
-Our approach overcomes these challenges by only making use of measurements for joint target detection and continuous-time trajectory estimation including initiation, maintenance, termination and even re-detection.
-Simulation results have demonstrated that our approach performs comparable to the ideally modelled Bernoulli filter provided with all required model and scenario information and even outperforms them in some cases while computing more efficiently.
-Therefore, our approach provides a promising alternative to existing state space model-based approaches for non-cooperative target tracking.
+We have presented a Markov-free, data-driven approach to JDT of a non-cooperative target that randomly appears and disappears in the presence of false and missing data.
+While the clutter rate is less than 5 per scan on average and the target detection probability is higher than 90\%, their exact statistics, as well as those of the birth, death, and dynamics of the target are unknown and maybe time-varying.
+Our approach based on the T-FoT overcomes these challenges by only making use of measurements for joint target detection and continuous-time trajectory estimation including initiation, maintenance, termination and even re-detection.
+Simulation results have demonstrated that our approach performs comparable to the properly modelled Bernoulli filter provided with all required model and scenario information and even outperforms them in some cases while computing more efficiently.
+Therefore, the T-FoT approach provides a promising alternative to the classic state space model and accommodates favorably intelligent learning methods.

-One of our future works is to extend the approach to the scenario of an unknown number of targets, i.e., find multiple T-FoTs that fit best the measurement sequences over time.
-Such an extension is nontrivial as measurement-to-track association is involved, which is challenging whenever target tracks are interacting with or approaching each other.
-Another valuable future work is to consider a decentralized/large-scale sensor network for which an interesting issue would be continuous-time trajectory fusion \cite{Da21recent}.
-All of these aim at a systematic data-driven and self-contained approach to multi-sensor multitarget detection and tracking.
+\SPrevis{The future work can be threefold: The first is to extend the T-FoT approach} to the scenario of an unknown number of targets, i.e., find multiple T-FoTs that fit best the measurement sequences over time.
+Such an extension is nontrivial as measurement-to-track association is involved, which is challenging whenever target tracks are interacting with or approaching each other. \SPrevis{The second is to extend the T-FoT approach for extended target or even swarm target tracking by utilizing extension/swarm feature estimation approaches.
+The third is to consider a decentralized/large-scale sensor network for which an interesting issue would be continuous-time trajectory fusion \citep{Li22chapter}.
+All of these aim at a systematic data-driven and self-contained approach to multi-sensor multitarget detection and tracking.}